alphagov/government-service-design-manual/service-manual/communications/blogs.md

 ##Little and often

 Short updates can still go into a bit of detail about what you’re doing and why you’re doing it, whether that’s changing the colour of a button or re-writing a whole section of guidance.
 Keeping posts short reduces the burden of blogging, and also means it’ll be easier to get input from the people you work with.

+Though the frequency with which you blog will often vary you should aim to publish a new post at least once a week.

 ##Illustrate everything